 Grass heaps, a rock pile, log pile and windrows have been left to encourage wildlife with signs for children to learn about the creatures that benefit from them.
-We hope to set up a number of nesting tubes and reptile mats to aid in species monitoring.
 Hazel coppicing is being undertaken in a small way to encourage regeneration.